 stroke parameters are always optional and default to "black".
 You can specify other colors using color names or hexadecimal notation.

-- You'll want to create a different design for each side, 1 through 6.
+- You need to create a different design for each side, 1 through 6.
 One way to do that is to design each dice side separately and output the designs using an

 ifstatement.
 However, you wouldn't learn as much about programming that way.
-We encourage you to instead use a clever combination of loops and variables, with the variables tracking things like the spacing between pips, the number of columns needed, etc.
+Instead, you should use a combination of loops and variables, with the variables tracking things like the spacing between pips, the number of columns needed, etc.

 - If you need inspiration, read about Dice on Wikipedia or search Etsy for dice.

 There are two ways that you can check your work as you go along:

 - You can re-run

 python3 hog_gui.pyto start the game locally and roll the dice.
 That's a good way to see how the dice all look together.

 You can also directly enter a URL in the browser to see the graphic for a particular die:

 - Dice 1: